sofathitesh/doconce/doc/demos/quickref/quickref.md

 ### LaTeX Mathematics

 Doconce supports inline mathematics and blocks of mathematics, using standard LaTeX syntax.
-The output formats `sphinx`, `latex`, and `pdflatex` work with this syntax while all other formats will just display the raw LaTeX code.
+The output formats `html`, `sphinx`, `latex`, pdflatex`, `pandoc`, and `mwiki` work with this syntax while all other formats will just display the raw LaTeX code.

 Inline expressions are written in the standard
 LaTeX way with the mathematics surrounded by dollar signs, as in